 Intermittent Fasting and Blood Pressure

-If you’re looking for methods that can help you to lower your blood pressure, intermittent fasting may be the way to go.
+If you’re looking for methods to help lower your blood pressure, intermittent fasting may be the way to go.

-The research is still new and not conclusive, but there’s good evidence that intermittent fasting can help with blood pressure control.
+The research is still new and inconclusive, but there’s good evidence that intermittent fasting can help control blood pressure.

-This may sound strange at first, but it’s quite common in many cultures around the world and has been used for centuries as a way to help manage weight loss, energy levels, and other health problems.
+This may sound strange initially, but it’s pretty standard in many cultures worldwide and has been used for centuries to help manage weight loss, energy levels, and other health problems.

 A study published in The American Journal of Clinical Nutrition in 2010 found that after six months, those who ate an intermittent fasting diet had lower blood pressure than those who didn’t.
 But the study also found that the people on the intermittent fasting diet had higher cortisol levels — a stress hormone.

 “The health effects of intermittent fasting are mixed,” says Dr. Aviva Romm, a cardiologist from Harvard Medical School in Boston, Massachusetts.
-“Some studies have shown it to be beneficial, but others have not.”
+“Some studies have shown it beneficial, but others have not.”

 How to Reduce Blood Pressure

-Health experts recommend keeping your blood pressure under 140/90 mm Hg to help prevent cardiovascular disease and its related health problems, such as heart attack, stroke, and other cardiovascular issues.
-If you have high blood pressure — or if you’re concerned about it — it’s important to get it under control before it becomes a problem.
+Health experts recommend keeping your blood pressure under 140/90 mm Hg to help prevent a high heart rate after breaking fast and its related health problems, such as heart attack, stroke, and other cardiovascular issues.
+So if you have high blood pressure or are concerned about it — it’s crucial to get it under control before it becomes a problem.

 There are several ways to lower your blood pressure without taking any medication, including:

-Weight loss: Being obese is one of the ways to increase your risk for high blood pressure because obesity puts an extra strain on your heart and arteries.
+Weight loss: Being obese is one of the ways to increase your risk for high blood pressure because obesity strains your heart and arteries.
 You can lose weight by cutting back on unhealthy foods from your diet, getting more exercise, and increasing the amount of time you spend exercising each week.